LearnOnDemandSystems/docs/GetWell/create-and-assign-sp-learning.md

----
-title: "Create and assign self-paced learning for a single course"
-isPublished: false
----
-# Create and assign self-paced learning for a single course
+# Create and Assign Self-Paced Learning for a Single Course

 TMS administrators can use course assignments to provide access to learners to self-paced learning for a single course and access to take any labs contained within the course.
-Last updated: October 12, 2023

 When should course assignments be used?
 *	Use a course assignment to provide self-paced training for a single course to a single user